sofiia-samigulina/robotic-voice-control/README.md

 This project demonstrates my programming skills in Python and robotics control using ROS.
 It was created as a portfolio project to show navigation logic, object handling and speech interaction.

 # Technologies
-Python
+- Python
-ROS
+- ROS
-Linux
+- Linux
-Whisper
+- Speech recognition models: Whisper and Vosk
-VOSK
+- Computer vision and YOLO model for object detection
-Yolo
+- multithreading
-threading
+- Power BI for models analysis

 # Hardware requirements